 I knew that as soon as I got home, I was going to make my own version of vegetarian potstickers that would satisfy my craving for authentic Chinese food.

-The first time I tried out my new recipe, I added an egg to the filling mixture because I was worried that the cabbage and mushrooms wouldn’t stick together very well.
-This resulted in a… let’s say “unusually interesting” potsticker.
+The first time I tried out my new vegetarian potstickers recipe, I added an egg to the filling mixture because I was worried that the cabbage and mushrooms wouldn’t stick together very well.
+This resulted in… let’s say “unusually interesting” veggie potstickers.

 I nixed the egg, and they came out just like I dreamed they would.

 In a recipe with so few ingredients, the use of fresh and high quality products is of the utmost importance.

 I opted for baby bella mushrooms and Chinese (aka “Napa”) cabbage, then seasoned the filling with hoisin sauce and a few herbs and spices.